Get into a Homeschool Routine – Make a Schedule

-Be flexible, curriculum may not work out, sicknesses and things may occur that force you to make some changes.
-Don’t be afraid to postpone things or chuck it all together.
+Be flexible, the curriculum may not work out, sicknesses and things may occur that force you to make some changes.
+Don’t be afraid to postpone things or chuck it altogether.

 I always schedule math as our first subject, it is the most labor and brain intensive for my son, M1, so this has always been the case for us.
 For my younger child, we always do our reading lessons first.

 Download the weekly schedule below

 If you need help getting started with homeschool planning, my eBook Homeschool Planning for the Unorganized Mom is available or you can grab the bundle and it comes with my homeschool planner.